redbrick/static-site/source/_posts/2017-week-32-announce.md

 https://goo.gl/fMPurv

 Such surveys help to improve the computer courses in Ireland, and will only take 10 minutes of your time.
-We would be graceful for your response.
+We would be grateful for your response.